-This type of hotel is located on the surface of the water such as the sea, lake, etc. Such hotels provide an exclusive and exotic atmosphere.
-All the facilities of a first-class hotel are there in this category of hotels.
-In many countries old luxury ships have been converted into floating hotels.
-In India in the Kashmir valley, houseboats are used as first-class luxury hotels.
-They provide a wonderful experience to a tourist.
-The First Floating Hotel of India, a Rs 31 crore hotel with four storeys will be operational in Kolkata very soon.
-The hotel with a coffee shop and 73 rooms and three suites can be called the First Floating Hotel of India.
+This type of hotels are located on the surface of water such as sea, lake, etc. Such hotels provide exclusive and exotic atmosphere.
+All the facilities of a first class hotel are there in this category of hotels.
+In many countries old luxury ships have been converted in to floating hotels.
+In India in Kashmir valley, houseboats are used as first class luxury hotels.
+They provide wonderful experience to a tourist.
+The First Floating Hotel of India, a Rs 31 crore hotel with four storey's will be operational in Kolkata very soon.
+The hotel with a coffee shop and 73 rooms and three suites can be called as the First Floating Hotel of India.